othello777/STA/README.md

 This game is based on a scratch project made by TheKingOfDucks (Spoilers): https://scratch.mit.edu/projects/290555853/

-There was also a high-res video based on that scratch project.
+There was also a high-res video and a written short story based on that scratch project.

 ## Building
 It isnt really done yet, but you can build it at whatever state its at and check it out.